khuedoan/homelab/docs/installation/production/external-resources.md

     - [Alternate DNS setup](../../how-to-guides/alternate-dns-setup.md)
 - Cloudflare Tunnel:
     - Use port forwarding if it's available
-    - Create a small VPS in the cloud and utilize Wireguard and HAProxy to route traffic via it
+    - Create a small VPS in the cloud and utilize Wireguard to route traffic via it
     - Access everything via VPN
     - See also [awesome tunneling](https://github.com/anderspitman/awesome-tunneling)
 - ZeroTier virtual network: